stef4k/Algorithms-and-data-structures-assignments/bonus-assignment/README.md

 number of oil rigs that it is willing to invest in the effort.
 The problem is to position these oil rigs at marked places so that the cost of laying down pipelines between these rigs is minimized.
-The problem at hand can be modeled as follows: given a graph with nonnegative edge weights and a specified number k, find a tree of minimum weight spanning at least k nodes.
-The solution to the problem will be a tree spanning exactly k nodes.
+The problem at hand can be modeled as follows: given a graph with nonnegative edge weights and a specified number $k$, find a tree of minimum weight spanning at least $k$ nodes.
+The solution to the problem will be a tree spanning exactly $k$ nodes.
 This problem is called the k-minimum spanning tree (kMST).

 ## Algorithm
-Before calculations start, k is checked if it has a square root without any decimal places.
-If not, k is continuously increased till it becomes an integer whose square root has no decimal places or till it becomes equal to n .
-In those cases, k will be changed.
+Before calculations start, $k$ is checked if it has a square root without any decimal places.
+If not, $k$ is continuously increased till it becomes an integer whose square root has no decimal places or till it becomes equal to $n$.
+In those cases, $k$ will be changed.

-If k is equal to n, there will be only one MST (the one that contains all the n points).
-As a result, the MST of the n points is constructed by using the Prim's algorithm for finding minimum spanning trees.
+If $k$ is equal to $n$, there will be only one MST (the one that contains all the $n$ points).
+As a result, the MST of the $n$ points is constructed by using the Prim's algorithm for finding minimum spanning trees.
 Via the MST, the length of the tree is calculated and the appropriate output is made.

-In any other case ( it will be:  k < n ), the right k points must be estimated in order to find the MST for those k points.
-Let's call S={s1,s2,...,sn} the given set of points and d(i,j) the Euclidean distance between si and sj.
-In order to find the right k points and followingly the MST, the following steps must be pursued, for each distinct pair of points si, sj in S:
+In any other case ( it will be:  $k < n$ ), the right $k$ points must be estimated in order to find the MST for those $k$ points.
+Let's call $S={s1,s2,...,sn}$ the given set of points and $d(i,j)$ the Euclidean distance between si and sj.
+In order to find the right $k$ points and followingly the MST, the following steps must be pursued, for each distinct pair of points si, sj in S:
-1. Construct the circle C with diameter D = root(3) * d(i, j) centered at the
+1. Construct the circle C with diameter $D = \sqrt{3} * d(i, j)$ centered at the
 midpoint of the line segment (si, sj)
-2. Let Sc be the subset of S contained in C. If Sc contains fewer than k points, skip to the next iteration of the loop (i.e., try the next pair of points).
+2. Let Sc be the subset of S contained in C. If Sc contains fewer than
+$k$ points, skip to the next iteration of the loop (i.e., try the next pair of points).
 Otherwise, do the following.
 3. Let Q be the square of side D circumscribing C.
-4. Divide Q into k square cells each with side = D / root(k)
+4. Divide Q into $k$ square cells each with $side = D / \sqrt{k}$
-5. Sort the cells by the number of points from Sc they contain and choose the minimum number of cells so that the chosen cells together contain at least k points.
-In case there are more than k points in the chosen cells, randomly discard points from the last chosen cell so that the total number of points in all the cells is equal to k.
+5. Sort the cells by the number of points from Sc they contain and choose the minimum number of cells so that the chosen cells together contain at least $k$ points.
+In case there are more than $k$ points in the chosen cells, randomly discard points from the last chosen cell so that the total number of points in all the cells is equal to $k$.
-6. Construct a minimum spanning tree for the k chosen points.
+6. Construct a minimum spanning tree for the $k$ chosen points.
-7. The solution value for the pair (si, sj) is the length of this MST.
+7. The solution value for the pair $(si, sj)$ is the length of this MST.

 From all the distinct pairs select the pair with the minimum length of its MST.
-That MST is the soltuion and together with the length and the connections, the appropriate output is made.
+That MST is the solution and together with the length and the connections, the appropriate output is made.